Originally written in December of 2013 [updated November of 2021]…

 Small family farms in third world countries (really anywhere other than Europe and the United States) are much more likely to use “legacy” equipment that has one or more of the following characteristics:

-- it is older (often antiquated)
+- it is older (often antiquated and with well worn components and coatings)

 - it is made of recycled components (sometimes from equipment not intended for food processing applications)